 Happens in all seven Harry Potter books to all three main characters.
 Justified to an extent — their robes makes it rather easy to stomp someone's foot without it being noticed, so it's the main way they get each other to shut up.
 Three examples for each character:

-In the sixth book, Harry kicks a wall out of frustration and hops;
+In the fourth book, Harry kicks a wall out of frustration and hops (he tries to enter the Headmaster's office without knowing the password).

 In Order of the Phoenix, when Ron starts to make a blunder while they're out in public, Harry actually mentally laments that they're in Muggle clothes and thus it would be too noticeable to stomp on his foot.